Introduction: Stuffed Hobbes (with Pattern)

 For anyone interested in duplicating this Hobbes doll, I'm sharing the pattern I came up with for free.
-It is for personal, non-commercial use only.
+The pattern produces a Hobbes that is about 16 inches tall.

 Step 1: Pattern

 I spent a while digging through my Calvin and Hobbes books studying the Hobbes character when he was in the stuffed-toy form.

 Early versions of Hobbes were very cartoony, and things like the shape of the nose and the number and placement of stripes were not always consistent.
 His proportions also appear to have changed slightly over the years.
 Later versions were crisp, clean and very consistent in the features.
 I based my Hobbes doll off of pictures that appear in the later strips.